How Countly Works

 Here is everything you need to download and start with Countly

-- Ready-to-install stable packages are in Github releases page
+- Ready-to-install stable packages are on the Github releases page

 We want our application created not by a handful of developers, but hundreds.
 We want to discuss the future of Countly in an open, democratic environment.
 We want your ideas to put in the next release, so academics, businesses, and enterprises can benefit immediately.
-Feel free to take part in our friendly community, and send your bug reports, feature requests, provide fixes, and best practices.
+Take part in our friendly community!
+Always feel free to send your bug reports or feature requests, and to provide fixes and best practices.

-Other than the Countly Community Edition, we provide the Enterprise Edition for companies, a fully supported platform, which is a self-hosted or on-cloud deployed product analytics and innovation solution.
+Other than Countly Lite, we provide Countly Enterprise for companies, a fully supported platform, which is a self-hosted or on-cloud deployed product analytics and innovation solution.

 Hosting Options in Countly: Self-hosted vs. Private Cloud Deployment

 Countly offers two hosting options.
 You may either install Countly on-premises (i.e., self-hosted) or let Countly handle the deployment, maintenance, and backup procedures for you through private cloud deployment.
 The differences between both are highlighted as below:

 |Server setup||Countly is responsible for the setup and configuration of the operating system, Countly server, MongoDB (including the replica set support), Ngnix, and additional components.||Countly provides the customer with the recommended specifications and configurations for servers that will be used to host the software.
 The customer obtains and configures the servers according to these recommendations and installs the supported Linux OS along with Countly.|